 By using the above ethical hacking interview questions and answers, you can easily understand what to expect during the interview.
 They should help you figure out what kind of questions the recruiter would ask you.
 It would be best to understand the concepts instead of memorizing them when you’re preparing for a tech interview like this one.
 This way, you’d have a better grasp of the subject.

-If you’re interested in learning more about this field, check out our Executive PG Program in Cybersecurity.
+If you’re interested in learning more about this field, check out our Advanced Certificate Programme in Cyber Security .
 It would teach you the necessary skills for becoming a professional ethical hacker.